 Although not given by the POTUS himself, several Cybis sculptures went to China.
 In April 1973 the two leaders of the US Senate, Democrat Mike Mansfield and Republican Hugh Scott, conducted a two week visit with Chairman Mao Tse-Tung and Premier Chou En-Lai.
 The Chinese leaders were presented with four of the North American Indians: Hiawatha, Minnehaha, Sacajawea, and the Beaverhead Medicine Man.

-The Soviet Premier was given another Cybis study later that year (1973) when At the Council Fire was gifted at the second Summit meeting in Washington D.C. in June… less than two months before Nixon’s resignation.
+Soviet Premier Brezhnev was given another Cybis study later that year (1973) when At the Council Fire was gifted at the second Summit meeting in Washington D.C. in June… less than two months before Nixon’s resignation.

 Gerald Ford (1974-1977)